Included

 Travel Insurance

 Emergency medical evacuation insurance is mandatory for this trip, with a minimum recommended coverage of $250,000 per person.
 If you decline the operator’s insurance, then you must provide proof of third party insurance.
-Trip cancellation insurance is optional but highly recommended.ย Protect your travel investment with insurance.
+Trip cancellation insurance is optional but highly recommended.
+Protect your travel investment with insurance.
 Our partners at Travelex Insurance offer a variety of plans and policies to fit every trip and budget.
-Coverage for a pre-existing medical condition is also available if you purchase the Travel Select plan within 15 days of the initial trip payment; refer to plan details.ย Learn more aboutย travelย insuranceโฏorโฏget a free quote.
+For best value and coverage for pre-existing medical conditions, consider purchasing a policy at time of booking.
+Learn more about travel insurance or get a free quote.

 Itinerary Notes